 Provides an introduction to the project management body of knowledge.
 It focuses on the nine knowledge areas of project management outlined by the Project Management Institute.
 Offered: FA, SP, SU.
+Notes: AS only.

 CTS 2302 - Administering Active Directory (3 cc)